How to remortgage

 The other option is called “execution only”.
 This is when you make your own decision about your mortgage and apply without getting any advice from the lender.
 This is a quicker process, and you can often do it online.
 But "execution only" isn't subject to the same FCA rules as the advised service, so you won't receive the same protection.

-When you apply for a remortgage, you first get an Approval in Principle, also known as a Decision in Principle (DiP), just like the first time you took out a mortgage.
+When you apply for a remortgage, you first get an Decision in Principle, which is also referred to as a DIP, just like the first time you took out a mortgage.

 4. Wait for the legal and valuation work to be done